 What is the difference between dragon boating and rowing?

 Even though both are water sports, they come from different traditional backgrounds.
 Rowing has its history in the West, while dragon boating is based on traditions from East.
 Rowers sit in single file in boats referred to as ‘shells’ with their backs to the direction of travel and row with oars.
-Dragon boaters sit in two rows of 10 and face forward using paddles to propel forward.
+Dragon boaters sit in ten (or five) rows of two and face forward using paddles to propel forward.

 How can I find out more about dragon boating and/or sign up for a practice?

 The best way to find out more is to come to a practice and see what it’s all about firsthand!
-Send an email to Captain Debbie Brooks at firstname.lastname@example.org for more information, or for questions about the sport, the team, and membership.
+Send an email to [email protected] for more information, or for any questions you may have about the sport, the team, or membership.

 What can I expect in a practice?